backand/simple-noterious-app/README.md

 ### Add new Board

 Boards in the demo app can be set to either be public or to be restricted to specific application users.
 If a board is marked as 'public,' then any user that can log in to the application can see that board.
 Otherwise, only specific assigned members can view the board.
 Below we will build out functionality that allows you to add the current user to a new viewable board.
 We'll do this with Backand's Server Side JavaScript Code action.
-We will add this action to the users_boards object by performing the following tasks:
+We will add this action to the boards object by performing the following tasks:

 #### Add the current user as a member of the board